Windows 10 Recycle Bin: How to Hide, Empty, and Recover Data?

 Do you possess Windows 10 in your system?
 If so, we won’t ask you to raise your hand.
-Rather, provide you with an in-depth detailing of one of its classical features – Recycle bin.
-No doubt it is a room of trashed items which are meant to stash the deleted items.
-But it has all a whole new science of its own.
-Although, for some it may be a useless option but for others it is a viable option to hold on to.
-Most importantly, if one ever misses out on a file or folder, Recycle bin can act as life-saving guard.
-So, buckle up as today we’ll brief you with an extensive guide on Windows 10 Recycle bin.
+Rather, provides you with an in-depth detailing of one of its classical features – Recycle bin.
+No doubt it is a room of trashed items that are meant to stash the deleted items.
+But it has a whole new science of its own.
+Although, for some, it may be a useless option for others, it is a viable option to hold on to.
+Most importantly, if one ever misses out on a file or folder, the Recycle bin can act as a life-saving guard.
+So, buckle up as today we’ll brief you with an extensive guide on Windows 10 Recycle Bin.

 Part 1: How to Empty Recycle Bin in Windows

 Curious to acquaint yourself with some of the awesome tricks helpful to empty up the Windows 10 Recycle Bin?
 See the enlisted means right below.

 No doubt recycling waste items is important.
 But, when there is no need for the same, maintaining it in the bin is just not required.
 Here is the methodology for removing the contents available in the recycle bin.

 - On your Windows PC, locate for “Recycle bin” icon and gently right-click on it.

 - From the context menu that appears, choose the “Empty Recycle bin” option.